arunbatchu/developer-experience-roi-calculator/README.md

-# Developer Experience ROI Calculator
+# Development Productivity Calculator

-An interactive dashboard that implements AWS's Cost to Serve Software (CTS-SW) framework for calculating ROI on developer experience investments.
+An interactive dashboard that implements AWS's Cost to Serve Software (CTS-SW) framework for calculating ROI on development productivity investments.

 ## Project Structure